cyberark/conjur-api-python/README.md

 This project requires Docker and access to DockerHub.

-It officially requires python3.10 and above but can run with lower versions compiled with openssl 1.1.1
+It officially requires python 3.10 and above but can run with lower versions compiled with openssl 1.1.1

 ## How to use the client